Pumpkinwaffle/OGS-Button-Tester/README.md

 ![OGS_Button_Test_screenshot](https://user-images.githubusercontent.com/7241698/126697553-f39889f1-d7d1-4644-b71c-5d8738e8453e.PNG)

 ## General info
+For now when have to deal with OGS screen orientation in Godot.
+This shouldn't be the case in the long run, so consider this a temporary solution.
+I'll update everything accordingly once Godot is better integrated in Emuelec.

 This is the example app provided with <a href="https://github.com/Pumpkinwaffle/EmuELEC-OGS-Godot">EmuELEC-OGS-Godot</a>.

 I'll have an empty Godot Project template pre configured for the OGS uploaded soon.
 If you need assistance, come to the <a href="https://forum.odroid.com/viewtopic.php?f=193&t=39708&sid=45e9324b1ef05e4651f6a79924689f34">Hardkernel Forums</a>.